MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/select-all-text-behavior.md

 ```

 > [!NOTE]
-> On MacCatalyst, the behavior “SelectAllText” only works by doing right-click on the `editor` due to a native platform behavior.
+> On MacCatalyst, the behavior “SelectAllText” only works by performing a right-click in the `editor` due to platform specific functionality.

 ## Examples